macrocosme/macrocosme.github.io/_git_tutorial/5-merge.md

 the ``risky_idea`` branch.

-At this stage you could either checkout the ``risky_idea`` branch again and continue working, or if your finished with it you can delete it.
+At this stage you could either checkout the ``risky_idea`` branch again and continue working, or if you are finished with it you can delete it.

 We no longer need the ``risky_idea`` branch, so delete it using: